 In truth, I never would have thought that going without one would be feasible.
 It certainly wasn’t intentional, at least at first.
 It just kind of happened.
 I left a snowy wintery climate and moved to a hot, dry area (extra hot and dry with drought at the time).
 The house was a rental without room for an indoor dryer.
 Not that I needed one, since I could barely get the basket fully pinned to the line before the fist items were already dry and ready to take in!
 Sizzle!

 Line drying and rack drying became my new norm.
 Free and easy (most of the time).
 Despite moving through many homes since and through less-cooperative climates, I’ve never gone back to having a stand alone tumble dryer.
-We like the freshness feel of air dried laundry and it’s good for the environment, saving a bundle of electricity and money.
+We like the fresh feel of air dried laundry and it’s good for the environment, saving a bundle of electricity and money.
 It has a few disadvantages, but it works for us.

 Advantages Air Drying Laundry